Materials-Consortia/optimade-tutorial-exercises/README.md

 <div class="cell markdown">

-These open-ended exercises were initially provided to accompany the NOMAD CoE [Tutorial 6:
+This repository hosts general tutorials on the OPTIMADE specification and particular database implementations of the API.
+These open-ended exercises were initially provided to accompany the NOMAD CoE [Tutorial
+6:
 OPTIMADE](https://th.fhi-berlin.mpg.de/meetings/nomad-tutorials/index.php?n=Meeting.Tutorial6),
 which ran across the 7th and 8th of September 2021.

-This document is hosted on [GitHub](https://github.com/Materials-Consortia/optimade-tutorial-exercises), and all feedback related to the exercises can be provided as an issue in that repository.
+This document is hosted on [GitHub](https://github.com/Materials-Consortia/optimade-tutorial-exercises), and all feedback or suggestions for new exercises can be provided as an issue or pull request in that repository.

 If you would like to get involved with the OPTIMADE consortium, you can find some more details on the [OPTIMADE home